chapel-lang/chapel/doc/rst/technotes/extern.rst

 Chapel variables of extern type are not generally initialized automatically.
 Be sure to manually initialize Chapel variables of extern type.

+The Chapel compiler assume that extern records can be copied to each other without running any copy initializer.
+Similarly, it does not call any deinitializer for extern records.

 In the future, we would like to support automatic zero initialization of such variables and a way to provide their default initializer.